 But they wouldn’t.
 Something about the horror of it all, glued the boys to their positions.

 The baseball bat started to crack.
-Frays of wood came flying out of the lion’s mouth.
+Frays of wood came flying out of the lion's mouth.
 My hand held on to what was left.
 But soon there wasn’t anything to hold on to.
-The lion, now for whatever reason somewhat weary, once again lifted its head for another roar – this one much tamer than the two before – but then, collapsed in a heap on top of me.
+The lion, now for whatever reason somewhat weary, once again lifted its head for another roar - this one a little tamer than the two before - and then, collapsed in a heap on top of me.
 My body escaping its teeth.
+Myself escaping death.